 Summary - Why do students struggle with online classes?
 There is more than just a single reason for their many challenges...
 This expert blog lists ten significant reasons for students' anxiety with online courses: technical issues, divergence, lack of focus, etc. During the pre-pandemic time, students used to study in person in groups.
 But online learning has made students feel more isolated.
 Let’s learn more about all this in detail today.

-Why do students struggle with online classes?
+Why do students need help with online classes?
 Why are they not happy taking their studies online?
-Let us find the answer to the above questions.
-The concept of online learning emerged in the early 1980s; online learning surged during the COVID 19 lockdown.
+We can now get the answer to it.

 Top 10 Reasons Why Students Struggle with Online Classes

 Students’ concerns about the distance learning model are rapidly increasing as they can no longer physically see their teachers and classmates.
 Here are the 10 vital challenges online that establish solid reasons behind students’ struggles with online classes.

 Lack of motivation:

 Online learning can be isolating and lack the social interaction that students often find motivating in traditional classrooms.